 All skills take time to develop.
 Sitting still is no exception.
 Use a timer as a stopwatch to see how long your child can sit still (or glance at the clock if a visible timer makes your child anxious.)
 Then gradually add a minute at a time until your child is able to sit and listen for longer periods of time.
 Be sure to reward your child as they make progress.

 While listening, it helps some children tremendously to be able to do something with their hands.
-Let them build with blocks while they listen, quietly play with letter tiles, rock back and forth on the floor, play cat’s cradle… or any other mindless activity.
+Let them build with blocks while they listen, quietly play with letter tiles, rock back and forth on the floor, play cat’s cradle, use a fidget spinner, or do any other mindless activity.
 You might think that your children aren’t paying attention to you if they are doing something else while you read or instruct them; however, often this is not the case.

 Some kinesthetic learners actually need to be doing something in order to learn or listen properly.
 Quiz your child and if he is able to answer your questions then his actions are helping and not hindering his learning.